SolaceProducts/pubsubplus-connector-kafka-source/doc/distribution-readme.md

-# Solace PubSub+ Connector Kafka Source
+# Solace PubSub+ Connector for Kafka: Source

 This package provides a Solace PubSub+ Event Broker to Kafka Source Connector.